 Interferon: Interferons (IFNs) are cytokines with antiviral and immunoregulatory effects.
 They are licensed for use in multiple sclerosis, leukaemia, lymphoma, and viral hepatitis.
 IFNs have shown activity against SARS and MERS CoVs.

 Low dose corticosteroids: Favourable immune response modulation by low-dose corticosteroids might help treat severe acute respiratory coronavirus infections, including COVID-19, SARS and MERS.

+Hydroxychloroquine: Hydroxychloroquine, a derivative of chloroquine, has been used for many decades to treat malaria and rheumatological diseases.
+It has antiviral activity against SARS-CoV-2 in cell culture.

 Further details on each of these treatment options is provided in Appendix 1 (see section 8.1)

 Modifications to the number of treatment arms: Other arms can be added if evidence emerges that there are suitable candidate therapeutics.
-Conversely, in some patient populations, not all trial arms are appropriate (e.g. due to contraindications based on co-morbid conditions or concomitant medication) and in some hospitals, not all treatment arms will be available (e.g. due to manufacturing and supply shortages).
-In either of these situations, randomisation will be between fewer arms.
+Conversely, in some patient populations, not all trial arms are appropriate (e.g. due to contraindications based on co-morbid conditions or concomitant medication); in some hospitals, not all treatment arms will be available (e.g. due to manufacturing and supply shortages); and at some times, not all treatment arms will be active (e.g. due to lack of relevant approvals and contractual agreements).
+In any of these situations, randomisation will be between fewer arms.

 Design Considerations